 Case Studies and Scenarios

 Case studies and scenarios provide examples of people or organisations in real situations which allow learners the opportunity to examine and evaluate authentic problems, as well as apply potential solutions, that will provide clarity as opposed to trying to learn by the study of abstract theories or principles.
 Case studies attempt to mirror the type of situation that cybersecurity practitioners will encounter in the working environment by providing realistic learning opportunities.
+One of the interesting opportunities in teaching cybersecurity is the ever growing number of instances that can be used to formulate case studies.
+It is almost the case that there is at least one significant breach every week that is worthy of study – ranging from attacks against individuals to attacks against organisations and even national states.

-In order to address challenge a case study based approach can be utilised.
+In order to address the challenge of realism a case study based approach can be utilised.
 Use can be made of case studies in both teaching and practical sessions as well in the development of problem solving approach and assessments.
 This approach provides the opportunity to illustrate the complexity of the cybersecurity environment and allows students to be guided through specific tasks in specific cases whilst at the same time developing their technical skill, their analytical skills and their problem solving abilities.

 There is a difficulty in creating case studies both in terms of making them simple enough at one end of the scale to being complex enough at the other.
 At the same time the case studies need to be authentic and also motivate students.
 There are ethical considerations, which need to be taken into account when creating cases particularly around the use of live cases (albeit historical live cases) or simulations based on live cases.